mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 Hopefully you noticed that...

-1. You can easily **create multi line strings** in your `tw` properties which allows reorganization of long class lists according to your own preferences.
+1. Now can  **create multi line strings** in your `tw` properties which allows reorganization of long class lists according to your own preferences.
 Multi-line strings do not scroll off the page edge so are much easier to scan read.
 Eye fatigue from scrolling horizontally and scanning long strings is relieved.
-Plus, you are not tied to the organizational opinions provided by any extension author and can fully customize your own organization scheme.
-You can re-organize by just moving a line up or down.
-And you are encouraged to gather classes with similar functionality onto the same line so you would naturally look for them in the same place each time.
+Plus, you are not tied to the organizational opinions provided by any extension author and can rely on your own organizational preferencese.
+Also you can re-organize the class lists by just moving lines  up or down.
+You are encouraged to gather classes with similar functionality onto the same line so you would naturally look for them in the same place each time.

-2. By extracting the class List into a local constant you can now apply the values to every item of a repeating group of elements without polluting your markup with long repetitive class lists that are very difficult to read or scan.
-At the same time it is a breeze to make a minor modification to the constant's properties which is then applied equally to all elements referencing this constant.
+2. This strategy allows you to apply the same classes to every element of a repeating group without polluting your markup.
+Now it is a breeze to make a minor modification which is then applied equally to all elements referencing the same `tw` property.
 This greatly simplifies code maintenance and reduces errors.

 3. Although Tailwind mostly avoids the 'naming convention' problems characteristic of file based CSS, using a constant re-introduces some dependency on choosing a proper name.
-By assigning an object to the 'tw' constant you can pick property names that identically match the element or #id of intended use.
-Then the html markup has unambiguous names for the applied styles.
+By using a JavaScript object for the `tw` constant you can pick property names that identically match the element or #id of intended use.
+Then your markup has unambiguous names for the applied styles.
 In the example above, all `<li>` elements refer to the `tw.li` property for their tailwind classes.
 No ambiguity there !

-4. The `tw` constant can exported from one file and imported into another file essentially sharing your styles without having to create [@apply directives](https://tailwindcss.com/docs/functions-and-directives#apply).
+4. Also, the `tw` constant can be exported from one file and imported into another file essentially sharing your styles without having to create [@apply directives](https://tailwindcss.com/docs/functions-and-directives#apply).
 Use of @apply directives is discouraged so exporting the tw constant is a very viable workaround which preserves flexible, upgradable, and shareable styles between multiple components.
+Unlike file based CSS, you always know exactly where the source for the styles came from because of the `import` statement in your code.

-5. Although the actual class list is extracted into a local constant, they are still being applied to the DOM element for which the styles are intended to modify.
-This respects the principles of [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) while at the same time providing some improvements in code maintainability, encapsulation, readability, and reduced errors of omission while at the same time still sharing common styles across multiple elements or even files.
+5. Although the actual class lists are extracted into a local constant, they are still being applied to the DOM element for which the styles are intended to modify.
+This respects the principles of [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/) while also providing some improvements in code maintainability, encapsulation, readability, and reduced errors of omission with the further  advantage of sharing common styles across multiple elements or even files.

-6. Changes made effect all elements that refer to that `tw.property`.
-No more need for multi-cursor or find/replace to make multiple changes to repeated elements.
+6. Style changes effect all elements that refer to that `tw.property`.
+No more need for multi-cursor or find/replace to make changes to repeated elements.

-7. Extra utility classes can be extemporaneously added by simply concatenating them to the value of the `tw.property`.
-In the example above, a  `md:col-span-2` class is added to only two of the `<li>` elements by concatenation. (see the [Merge](#merge-conflicts) discussion below for some precautions).
+7. Additional utility classes can be extemporaneously added by simply concatenating them to the value of the `tw.property`.
+Notice in the example above that  `md:col-span-2`  is added to only two of the `<li>` elements by concatenation. (see the [Merge](#merge-conflicts) discussion below for some precautions).

-7. Copilot AI quickly learns this strategy and begins suggesting the correct `tw.property` you will likely attach to the class attribute of elements which speeds up styling while also avoiding typos.
+7. Copilot AI quickly learns this strategy and begins suggesting the correct `tw.property` you will likely attach to the element  are working on which speeds up styling while also avoiding typos.

-*There is considerable controversy about this technique.* However developing hyperComponents that heavily rely on long strings of Tailwind classes became a more manageable task by extracting the class list into a local Astro `tw` constant.
+*There is considerable controversy about this technique.* However developing hyperComponents which heavily relies on long strings of Tailwind classes became a more manageable task by extracting the class list into a local Astro `tw` constant.

 One potential problem with this strategy is losing code completion and Intellisense for Tailwind which VSCode triggers when edits are made to an elements 'class' attribute.
 However, this can be restored by opening VSCode Settings and searching for `TailwindCSS: Class Attributes`.
 Click the `Add Item` button and include the string value `tw`.
-Now when you modify properties of the `tw` constant, you should be offred Tailwind code completions suggestions and Intellisense.
+Now when you modify properties of the `tw` constant, you should be offered Tailwind code completion suggestions and Intellisense.

 Before you walk away and try to refactor all the example code in this library, you may give this strategy a try and see if you might end up liking it.